Skip to Content

 Capital program

-The remaining projects will be funded through funding envelopes provided in the budget bylaw.
+Projects will only be approved if sufficient funds are available.
 Reports will be brought to Council for consideration and approved on the individual merits of the projects and alignment with Council priorities.

 Feedback options

-• Complete this survey.
+• Complete the budget feedback survey.

 • Email to budget@tol.ca.